Skilled Migrant Category Resident Visa application guide

 Plan your application

-The following steps are a general guide to help you gather the evidence you need for a complete application.
-Also refer back to the:
+These steps are a general guide to help you gather the evidence you need for a complete application.
+An application containing all the documents we require is processed faster.

 Skilled Migrant Category Resident Visa